KBlackMeow/ShadowProxy/README.md

 # The shadow service will be visited if client ip is not in white list or in black list.
 shadow: auth

 # 0 normal log; 1 warning log; 2 error log.
-SP will show log whoese level bigger than loglevel.
+SP will show log whose level bigger than loglevel.
 loglevel: 0

 # Password will be generated when config.yaml created